“Man…. I really don’t want to do this!” Ray complained, sprawling himself across the seat.

 Ray ran up to the driver and attempted to wake him.
 The hit on the helicopter had made him hit his head and was now unconscious.

 “It’s no good!”
-Ray yelled, “I can’t feel a pulse.
-Our pilot is unresponsive and we are losing altitude.”
+Ray said, yelling to be heard over the loud cluttering of the failing engine.
+“I can’t feel a pulse.
+Our pilot is unresponsive, and we are losing altitude.”

 “What do we do now?!”
 Pennie screamed.